What is builder's risk insurance?

 What isn't covered by builder's risk insurance?

-"This insurance doesn't provide liability coverage or any protection for the home's contents since there typically won't be any personal possessions at the construction site," says Benjamin Saine, product manager for homeowners insurance with USAA Insurance in San Antonio, Texas.
+"This insurance doesn't provide liability coverage or any protection for the home's contents since there typically won't be any personal possessions at the construction site," Saine says.

 You also need to ensure you have the right liability coverage; empty homes under construction can be tempting for kids looking to explore or teens seeking a hangout spot, and someone could get hurt.

-Additionally, many builder’s risk policies list exclusions for things like earthquakes, floods, acts of terrorism and war, employee theft, mechanical breakdowns, workmanship, fault design, and wear and tear.
+Additionally, many builder’s risk policies list exclusions for things like earthquakes, floods, acts of terrorism and war, employee theft, mechanical breakdowns, workmanship, faulty design, and wear and tear.

 How much does builder's risk insurance cost?

-The cost of this type of insurance can be anywhere from 1% to 4% of what is budgeted for construction, depending on multiple factors.
+The average cost of construction insurance can be anywhere from 1% to 4% of what is budgeted for construction, depending on multiple factors.
 Typically, the amount of insurance you need to purchase depends on the estimated rebuilding cost of your completed home, based on the size, the finishes and the materials to be used, says Saine.

 Saine says most insurance companies will steeply discount the premiums because the home hasn't been completed.
 Once your home is complete, with flooring and appliances in place, you need to contact your insurance company to convert your insurance to a standard home insurance policy.